CodeDotJS/image-of/README.md

 > Download profile picture of any facebook user, even if you are blocked by him/her.

-> Condition : Do remeber the facebook user name so that you can find the user id.
+__NOTE__ : Do remeber the facebook user name so that you can find the user id.

 ## Install